+Managing multi-family properties is often a tedious task moreover when you allow subletting to your property things become harder.
 Consider adding terms and conditions in your lease agreement that specifically address subletting, such as:

 - Requiring permission from the landlord.
 The original tenant must obtain consent from the landlord before subletting the property.
 They should provide their reasons for subletting, duration of the sublease, as well as information about the sublessee.